 Disable InPrivate mode via registry

-You can also block InPrivate mode in Microsoft Edge from Windows registry.
+You can also block InPrivate mode in Microsoft Edge from the Windows registry.

-Using Windows registry is one way to force all users on the system to block or disable InPrivate mode.
-There are multiples ways to do this in Windows, however, using Windows registry is the easiest and most effective way to do it.
+Using the Windows registry is one way to force all users on the system to block or disable InPrivate mode.
+There are multiple ways to do this in Windows, however, using the Windows registry is the easiest and most effective way.

 To enable, press the Windows Key + R on your keyboard to open the run command box.
 Or use the search function to search for the Run app.